Skip to main content

 Options Flow

 Options Flow is where I watch large and aggressive options trades as they print.
 The module highlights unusual activity using premium size, volume, and how trades relate to the bid-ask spread.
-Prints at or above the ask read as more aggressive on the buy side, while prints at or below the bid read as more aggressive on the sell side.
-That simple classification is surprisingly useful when I am deciding whether a sweep is informational noise or a deliberate expression of risk.
+Prints at or above the ask read as more aggressive on the buy side; prints at or below the bid read as more aggressive on the sell side.
+That simple classification is surprisingly useful when I'm deciding whether a sweep is noise or a deliberate expression of risk.

 What I filter and why

-I spend most of my time narrowing the tape to what actually matters for my book:
+I narrow the tape to what actually matters for my book:

-• Premium thresholds that match my risk budget, so tiny retail clips do not drown out size
+• Premium thresholds that match my risk budget, so tiny retail clips don't drown out size

 • Sentiment tags that align with how the trade was executed relative to the spread